KChoiSlattery/cas-interface/README.md

-# flask-app-template
+# cas-interface

-Flask, typescript, and some other things working together.
+A Flask app for intuitive interfacing with Sympy's algebraic solver, differentiator, and integrator.

 ## Running the app